xuantiep/xdeb-org/content/post/my-first-2-minutes-server-letting-ansible-do-work.md

 Now I have a server with a host name and a (very long and good) root password.

 Then it is time for Ansible to configure the server.
-I have only tested my Ansible tasks with Debian 8 Jessie so if you use something else you will need to make the appropriate adjustments.
+I have only tested my Ansible tasks with Debian 9 Stretch so if you use something else you will need to make the appropriate adjustments.

 ## Step 1 - Run first setup